-While Genome editing has many benefits it could also have many areas to be questioned.
+While Genome editing has many benefits, it could also have many areas to be questioned.
 Such as,

 Well, for a moment, let’s ignore what society or ethics has to say.
-Is it even safe to making changes at the cellular level?
+Is it even safe to make changes at the cellular level?
 Slight changes made at the smallest level may lead to unexpected results.
 What if we manage to wipe out particular disease only to introduce a brand new and even more dangerous one?
-Experimenting in little life still in the womb could lead to complications, including miscarriage, premature birth or even stillbirth- all of which are unthinkable.
+Experimenting in little life still in the womb could lead to complications, including miscarriage, premature birth, or even stillbirth- all of which are unthinkable.

-What About the Diversity?
+What About Diversity?

 Diversity in all species of animals is a key to evolution on earth.
 Genetically engineering our species will have a detrimental effect on our genetic diversity- as in something like cloning would.
 Doesn’t the future generation deserve to see the diversity on Earth as we did?